Planner

 /baz:plan-with-baz

-This kicks off a planning run scoped to the task at hand.
-The agent gathers context from the relevant repositories before producing a plan, rather than proposing changes from the prompt alone.
+The command kicks off a planning run scoped to the task at hand.
+The agent explores the relevant repositories, including ones you have never cloned, before producing a plan, rather than proposing changes from the prompt alone.

 What a plan captures

-By surfacing this before implementation starts, Planner turns architectural and sequencing decisions into something reviewers can weigh in on, rather than discovering them after the fact in a diff.
+Surfacing this before implementation turns architectural and sequencing decisions into something reviewers can weigh in on, instead of discovering them after the fact in a diff.

 Plans workspace